Lan19940202/Data-Analysis-Practice-Python/README.md

-# Data-analysis-using-pandas-and-numpy
+# Data wrangling and visualization practice(Python)
-This repository contains some of my data wrangling parctice using panda and numpy and data visualization parctice using seaborn and matplotlib.
+* This repository contains some of my data wrangling practice using panda and numpy and data visualization practice using seaborn and matplotlib.